 Target Using an 'OR' Operator

-Use the 'OR' operator to target the largest set of possible conditions for popup activation.
+Use the 'OR' operator to target the largest set of possible conditions for popup loading.

-In the following example, two content types are targeted to activate a popup:
+In the following example, two content types are targeted to load a popup:

 - 'Page: Selected' -> 'Our Services', or

 A conditional statement targeting this content could be written as:

 If a visitor opens a published page with the title 'Our Services' OR a published post with the title 'Choosing a Contractor', then load a popup named 'Newsletter Signup'.